Vaping Weed vs Vaping Nicotine

 Nicotine is a toxic substance that can be addictive if you vape frequently.
 In addition, it raises your blood pressure and adrenaline hormone to increase your heart rate.
 This may lead to a heart attack.

 How can you counter this crisis?

 Here is my experience with vaporizers and vaping.
 Vaping is no better than smoking.
 You may consider it an effective smoke cessation tool but still inhales chemicals that are not good for you.
 Here are a few tips to help you vape safely:

-- To save yourself from the health hazards of vaping, you need to be vigilant about the brands and products you buy.
-There are illicit companies that sell adulterated vape cartridges that have proved to be fatal.
+To save yourself from the health hazards of vaping, you need to be vigilant about the brands and products you buy.
+There are illicit companies that sell contaminated vape cartridges that have proved to be fatal.
 Beware of such products.

 Research the federal laws thoroughly regarding vaping in your state and follow them.

 If you've switched to e-cigarettes, do not quit smoking.
-The dual-use of both can affect your health and delay the process in case you decide to quit.
+The dual use of both can affect your health and delay the process if you decide to quit.

 If you're experiencing breathing problems, consult a healthcare professional immediately for timely treatment.

 To conclude, you need to be in control of the amount and frequency of vaping.
 This is important because one can get addicted to both weed and nicotine.

-Further research is required to back up the e-cigarette companies’ claim of nicotine vapes being a less harmful alternative to traditional cigarettes.
+Further research is required to back up the e-cigarette companies' claim that nicotine vapes are a less harmful alternative to traditional cigarettes.

-We know it’s difficult to quit altogether but try to educate yourself on the potential dangers of smoking and vaping.
+We know it's challenging to quit altogether but try to educate yourself on the potential dangers of smoking and vaping.
 This might help you take it slow and eventually stop.
 Your body will thank you later!